 Noes: Acosta(R), Travis Allen(R), Baker(R), Bigelow(R), Brough(R), Chávez(R), Cunningham(R), Dahle(R), Flora(R), Fong(R), Gallagher(R), Harper(R), Kiley(R), Lackey(R), Maienschein(R), Mathis(R), Mayes(R), Obernolte(R), Patterson(R), Voepel(R), Waldron(R)

 No Votes Recorded: Cervantes, Chen, Choi, Eggman, Melendez, Steinorth

 Senate Rules Committee assigns AB 621 to Labor and Industrial Relations Committee.

-The governor must sign or veto legislation within 12 days of the day of transmittal, or it becomes law without his signature.
-However, if the 12th day is a Sunday or a holiday, the governor has until the next working day to act.
-The governor has until September 30 to sign or veto legislation in his possession on the day the legislature adjourns (usually August 31), or it becomes law without being signed.
+If he does not sign or veto the bill before the deadline, it automatically becomes law without his signature.
+Also, the governor must sign or veto legislation in his possession by the day the legislature adjourns or it becomes law without being signed.